-It's too late for shipping poppies if you want them before Remembrance Day.
+It's getting late for shipping poppies if you want them before Remembrance Day 2017.

 Peace is good all year, and many people still want to wear white poppies outside Remembrance Day.
 We continue to do mail-order at a more leisurely pace.
 You can also ask us to send you a reminder next year.